worseTyler/EWU-CSCD371-2021-Winter/README.md

   - Define the `Node` class
   - Include a constuctor that takes a value.
 (No validation is necessary on the value). ❌✔
   - Add a `ToString()` override that writes out the value's `ToString()` result. ❌✔
-  - Add a `Next` property that points to the next node or else points to itself if there are no other nodes in the list. ❌✔
+  - Add a `Next` property that references the next node or else refers back to itself if there are no other nodes in the list. ❌✔
     - The `Next` property should be non-nullable (careful to follow the non-nullable property guidelines) ❌✔
     - The `Next` property setter should be private. ❌✔
     - In addition to non-null validation, the body of the `Next` property should insert the next `Node` (the `value`) into the list. ❌✔